Class NOAACalculator

 getSolarElevationAzimuth

-private double getSolarElevationAzimuth(Calendar calendar, GeoLocation geoLocation, boolean isAzimuth) Return the Solar Elevation or Solar Azimuth at the given location and time.
+private double getSolarElevationAzimuth(Instant instant, GeoLocation geoLocation, boolean isAzimuth) Return the Solar Elevation or Solar Azimuth at the given location and time.
 Can be negative if the sun is below the horizon.
 Elevation is based on sea-level and is not adjusted for altitude.- Parameters:

 - solar elevation or azimuth in degrees.